SimiPro/mkdl/README.md

 The game environment of MarioKart 64 runs on the Bizhawk emulator which provides features for joypad support, recording functions of the gameplay as well as several debugging tools.
 Via Lua scripting it is possible to access and manipulate the game environment such that one can load and save the current state and subsequently take screenshots for learning abstract features of the environment.

-In order to establish real time learning AI, we used a python server on which the lua environments connects to.
-The agent which acts on the environment is then soly implemented in python.
+In order to establish real time learning AI, we used a python server on which the lua environments connect to.
+The agent which acts on the environment is then solely implemented in python.

 #### Youtube Videos